Skip to main content

 • X-Frame-Options

-To enable users to log in with their Microsoft account via the add-in, the following must be ensured:
+To allow users to sign in with their Microsoft account via the add-in, the following requirements must be met:

-• The tenant and client of the organization are set up correctly.
+• The organization's tenant and client have been set up correctly.

-• The user's Microsoft account is synchronized with the c-entron account.
+• The user's Microsoft account is synced with the c-entron account.

-Set up in the Entra ID portal app registration Yours Application ID URI one.
+Judge in the Entra ID Portal App Registration Yours Application ID URI one.

 Register an Office add-in that uses SSO with the Microsoft identity platform